-A STA that supports NPCA operation is called an NPCA STA.
+A non-AP STA that supports NPCA operation is called an NPCA non-AP STA.
 An AP that supports NPCA operation is called an NPCA AP.
-A non-APAn[1550] NPCA STA shall set the NPCA Supported field of the UHR MAC Capabilities Information field of the UHR Capabilities element to 1.
+A non-APAn[1550] NPCA non-AP STA and NPCA AP shall set the NPCA Supported field of the UHR MAC Capabilities Information field of the UHR Capabilities element to 1.
 A non-AP NPCA STA may enable the NPCA mode only if it is associated with an NPCA AP.
 It is TBD how the non-AP STA enables NPCA mode.

-Option 1:

-TGbn editor: please insert the following paragraphs after the 3 paragraph in Subclause 37.10 Non-primary channel access (NPCA) “An NPCA AP that has enabled NPCA operation shall include...”

-[1551]An NPCA AP that has enabled NPCA mode shall indicate NPCA primary channel in the NPCA Primary Channel field of NPCA Operation Information field in its UHR Operation element.

-Or

-Option 2:

-TGbn editor: please add the normative text of NPCA primary channel signaling in the 3 paragraph in Subclause 37.10 Non-primary channel access (NPCA) “An NPCA AP that has enabled NPCA operation shall include....”
+TGbn editor: please change the the 3 paragraph in Subclause 37.10 Non-primary channel access (NPCA) “An NPCA AP that has enabled NPCA operation shall include....” to

-An NPCA AP that has enabled NPCA operation shall include the NPCA Operation Information field in its UHR Operation element and indicate NPCA primary channel, [1551] its NPCA switching delay and NPCA switch back delay respectively in the NPCA Primary Channel field, [1551] NPCA Switching Delay field and NPCA Switch Back Delay field of the TBD frames.
+[1551] An NPCA AP that has enabled NPCA operation shall include the NPCA Operation Information field in its UHR Operation element that is not included in Beacon frame and indicate NPCA primary channel, its NPCA switching delay and NPCA switch back delay respectively in the NPCA Primary Channel field, NPCA Switching Delay field and NPCA Switch Back Delay field of the NPCA Operation Information field.

+The NPCA Operation Parameters field is present if NPCA Operation Enabled field is 1 and the frame carrying the UHR Operation element is not a Beacon frame;

 TGbn editor: please insert the following sentence at the end of the 1 paragraph in Subclause 37.10 Non-primary channel access (NPCA) “It is TBD how the non-AP STA enables NPCA mode.”

-[1553]An NPCA AP shall set the NPCA Operation Information Present field to value 1 in its UHR Operation Parameters field to announce that it has enabled NPCA mode and value 0 otherwise.
+[1553]An NPCA AP shall set the NPCA Enabled field to 1 in the UHR Operation element it that the NPCA AP transmits to announce that it has enabled NPCA mode and to 0 otherwise.